ZephyrTransport/zephyr-website/TMIP/index.md

 ### Webinars

  - [**TMIP Webinar Archive**](/TMIP/archive/#/webinars) - Archive of all TMIP webinars from 2007-2023.
- - [**Webinar and Learning Sessions on YouTube**](https://www.youtube.com/channel/UCfF4RLUrg0vsZtoBUUFzkxA) - Some TMIP webinars were published on YouTube and can be found here.
+ - [**Webinar and Learning Sessions on YouTube**](https://www.youtube.com/channel/UCfF4RLUrg0vsZtoBUUFzkxA) - Zephyr Learning Sessions and Webinars were published on YouTube and can be found here.

 <br/>
 <br/>